There are many ways to have your say as a citizen and Nairn resident!

 - how Nairn people will be consulted on this before any more decisions are made.

-Latest information on this is on our blog -with answers to 20 questions we asked Highland Council and discussion on related CCTV matters is here.
+Latest information on this is on our blog -with answers to 20 questions we asked Highland Council and discussion on related CCTV matters.

-More information on our dialogue with Highland Council on this is on our blog
+More information on our dialogue with Highland Council on this topic is on our blog

 A note on Nairn’s Common Good Assets ‘for the benefit of the citizens of the burgh’